'No Choice but to Stand and Face the Music': What Went Wrong for USMNT

 "We should not be staying home for this World Cup," Arena said.
 "I take responsibility."

-He's the coach, and he was right to take the blame, especially on a night where the Americans looked uninspired and unprepared.
+He's the coach, and he was right to take the blame, especially on a night when the Americans looked uninspired and unprepared.
 But the fault for the calamitous World Cup qualifying effort and a failure that won't destroy the U.S. program but does represent the most embarrassing result ever falls on everyone involved.

 "It would be easy to walk away now and say enough is enough, but we have got to use this as motivation now," Altidore said.
 "Everybody will be coming after us.
 That is the nature of the beast; we have to take it all in and try to reverse this.
 It is going to take time."